 Puerto Vallarta Travel Guide

 Even serious shoppers won't be disappointed by the variety of shops in Puerto Vallarta, which line almost every downtown street and range from speciality stores and shopping centres to outdoor markets and art galleries.
-No other holiday resort destination in Mexico can offer the same shopping experience as Puerto Vallarta.
+No other holiday resort destination in Mexico can offer a better shopping experience than Puerto Vallarta.
 It has developed a reputation as an art centre and there is an abundance of local arts and crafts, such as pottery, ceramics and hand blown glass.
-Boutiques stock an array of shoes, traditional Mexican sandals and clothing, while the main flea market will be the place to bargain for inexpensive handicrafts, clothes and souvenirs.
+Boutiques stock an array of shoes, traditional Mexican sandals and clothing, while the main flea market is the place to bargain for inexpensive handicrafts, clothes and souvenirs.

-Boasting more holiday activities than anyone has time for, Puerto Vallarta offers an array of watersports, including wind surfing, sailing, kayaking, surfing, scuba diving, snorkelling and water-skiing.
-In addition there are opportunities for swimming with dolphins and whale watching.
-Many hotels also organise excursions to secluded beaches, hiking and biking tours, canopy tours and horse riding.
-Other activities include golf, deep-sea fishing and bungy jumping.
+Puerto Vallarta offers more holiday activities than anyone has time for.
+There are an array of watersports, including wind surfing, sailing, kayaking, surfing, scuba diving, snorkelling, and waterskiing.
+In addition there are opportunities for swimming with dolphins and whale watching cruises.
+Many hotels also organise excursions to secluded beaches, hiking and biking tours, canopy tours, and horse riding.
+Other activities include golf, deep-sea fishing, and bungee jumping.

 During the warmer months of May to August insects and mosquitoes can become a problem in Puerto Vallarta so be sure to bring plenty of repellent with you.